sareetb/pmaxdash_ext/walkthrough.md

 ## Creating OAuth Credentials

 Create the credentials that are needed for generating an refresh token.

+Make sure to copy the credentials you create, you will need them later.

 1. On the APIs & Services page, click the
     <walkthrough-spotlight-pointer cssSelector="#cfctest-section-nav-item-metropolis_api_credentials">**Credentials**</walkthrough-spotlight-pointer>